ajdahal/Certs/README.md

 # Certs
-Few Mini Certs from RSAConference2020APAC and MOOCs
+Few Certs from RSAConference2020APAC and MOOCs